gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Analogical sense:**
 1. Lv 21:15 points to Mary’s perpetual virginity.
 God chooses the Blessed Virgin Mary to be His spouse and she remains pure and virgin and her lineage remains clean.
+# Chapter 22
+**Key themes:**
+1. No one while in a state of ritual uncleanliness shall eat of the holy offerings, it is a profanity.
+Sacrifices to God must be of animals without blemish.

+**Moral sense:**
+1. Offer what is best to the Lord, not what is left.

 ---
 # References